aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuron/rcnn-app-note.rst

             neuron_rcnn([inputs])
     print(prof.key_averages().table(sort_by="cpu_time_total", row_limit=30))

-Although the overall latency didn’t change significantly, running more of the model on Inf1 instead of CPU will free up CPU resources when multiple models are running in parallel.
+Although the overall latency did not change significantly, running more of the model on Inf1 instead of CPU frees up CPU resources when multiple models are running in parallel.

 End-to-end Compilation and Inference
 ------------------------------------

-In this section we provide standalone code that compiles and runs an optimized Detectron2 R-CNN on Inf1.
-Most of the code in this section is from the previous sections in this application note and it’s consolidated here for easy deployment.
-This section has the following main componennts:
+This section provides standalone code that compiles and runs an optimized Detectron2 R-CNN on Inf1.
+Most of the code in this section is from the previous sections in this application note and is consolidated here for easy deployment.
+This section has the following main components:

-1. Preprocessing and compilation functions
+- Preprocessing and compilation functions
-2. Wrappers that extract the R-CNN ResNet backbone, RPN Head, and RoI Head for compilation on Inf1.
+- Wrappers that extract the R-CNN ResNet backbone, RPN Head, and RoI Head for compilation on Inf1.
-3. A ``NeuronRCNN`` wrapper that creates an optimized end-to-end Detectron2 R-CNN model for inference on Inf1
+- A ``NeuronRCNN`` wrapper that creates an optimized end-to-end Detectron2 R-CNN model for inference on Inf1
-4. Benchmarking code that runs parallelized inference for optimized throughput on Inf1
+- Benchmarking code that runs parallelized inference for optimized throughput on Inf1

 Benchmarking
 ~~~~~~~~~~~~

-In the benchmarkinng section, we load multiple optimized RCNN models and
+The benchmarking section explains how to load multiple optimized RCNN models and
-run them in parallel to maximize throughput.
+run them in parallel, to maximize throughput.

-We use the beta NeuronCore placement API,
+Use the beta NeuronCore placement API,
 ``torch_neuron.experimental.neuron_cores_context()``, to ensure all
 compiled models in an optimized RCNN model are loaded onto the same
 NeuronCore.
-Please note that the functionality and API of
+Note that the functionality and API of
 ``torch_neuron.experimental.neuron_cores_context()`` might change in
 future releases.

-We define a simple benchmark function that loads four optimized RCNN
+Define a simple benchmark function that loads four optimized RCNN
 models onto four separate NeuronCores, runs multithreaded inference, and
 calculates the corresponding latency and throughput.
-We benchmark
+Benchmark
-various numbers of loaded models to show the impact of parallelism.
+various numbers of loaded models, to show the impact of parallelism.

-We observe that throughput increases (at the cost of latency) when more
+Note that throughput increases (at the cost of latency) when more
 models are run in parallel on Inf1.
 Increasing the number of worker
 threads also improves throughput.